gfigueroa/github-heroku-tutorial/README.md

 Then, click on the navigation bar at the top and copy the whole path with `Ctrl + c`:
 ![Directory 2](./directory2.png)

-Go back to the command line,type the following command, and press `Enter`:
+Go back to the command line, type the `cd` command, paste your path, and press `Enter`:
 ```sh
 $ cd paste-your-path-here
 ```